6 siblings of Republican congressman endorse Democratic opponent in stunning ad

 An extraordinary series of new campaign ads in Arizona’s Fourth Congressional District features six siblings of Rep. Paul Gosar (R-Ariz.) condemning the congressman in scathing terms to endorse Gosar’s Democratic challenger, Dr. David Brill.

-The siblings—Grace, David, Jennifer, Joan, Tim, and Gaston—speak candidly about the heartbreaking task of speaking out against their brother and his positions on a range of issues, including healthcare, immigration, and jobs.
+The siblings—Grace, David, Jennifer, Joan, Tim, and Gaston—speak candidly about the heartbreaking task of speaking out against their brother and his positions on a range of issues including healthcare, immigration, and the economy.

-But now that they have made the decision, don’t expect the Gosar family to mince words either.
+But with their decisions made, don’t expect the Gosar family to mince words either.

 “Paul’s absolutely not working for his district,” David Gosar says in one of the videos.
 “I think my brother has traded a lot of the values we had at our kitchen table,” Joan Gosar says in another.
 Tim Gosar describes the election as “intervention time” to vote his brother out of office.